 Boldly beautiful, vibrant in nature

 Those who enjoy my artwork know that when adventure calls, there is no greater place to be than on a journey.
 What begins on foot with the west coast trails in British Columbia; panoramic views of the Okanagan; and well travelled hiking trails around Banff and Jasper never stops inspiring.
 When rendering mountains and valleys I am tracing the graceful lines of ascent and descent.
 Water has also been a strong element in my work reflecting the wild beauty of surroundings in a strong and peaceful way.
-People are drawn to my fluid style of expressionism and impressionism, appreciating the mountain forms, water and sky unfold.
+People are drawn to my fluid style of expressionism and impressionism.
 This is the emotion on my brush.